David Hess (painter): Life

-Hess grew up on a country estate, the Beckenhof, in Zurich-Unterstrass.
-His father, Johann Rudolf Hess, was a Dutch officer stationed in Zurich.
-His mother, Martha de la Tour, was the daughter of a French mining engineer.
-In accordance with his father's wishes, Hess pursued a military career from 1787 to 1796 as a Swiss Guard in Holland.
+Hess was born on 29 November 1770 in Zurich, the son of Johann Rudolf Hess and Martha de la Tour.
+He grew up on his paternal family's estate, the Beckenhof, in Zurich's Unterstrass district.
+Hess' father was a Swiss officer in Dutch service, while his mother was the daughter of a French mining engineer.
+In accordance with his father's wishes, Hess followed a career as mercenary in Dutch service, joining a Swiss regiment of the Dutch States Army in 1787.
+He took part in a campaign in 1793 and returned to Zurich in 1796.

-He was witness to the massacre at the Swiss garden by French revolutionary troops, which made him a decided opponent of the revolution.
-In 1796 David Hess returned to Zurich.
-He saw the invasion of French troops and the end of the Old Swiss Confederation while serving as a captain with the Zurich troops in Aarberg, but did not take part in the battle of Berne or the battle at Grauholz.
+Hess saw the invasion of French troops and the end of the Old Swiss Confederation while serving as a captain with the Zurich troops in Aarberg, but did not take part in the Battle of Grauholz.
 In May of the following year he married Anna Hirzel.
 She died in 1802 after the birth of their second child.
 In 1805 he married Salome Vischer.

 In September 1798 during the second battle for Zurich, foreign soldiers were quartered on his estate - an unpleasant consequence of the Helvetic Republic.
 He would later participate in a campaign against billeting.
 At the beginning of the mediation period in 1803, David Hess again took part in politics.
-From 1803 to 1830 he was a member of the Zurich Cantonal Parliament, although he was not particularly active in it.
+From 1803 to 1830 he was a member of the Grand Council of Zurich, although he was not particularly active in it.

-He had a wide circle of acquaintances, including Johann Martin Usteri, Johann Gottfried Ebel, the young Conrad Ferdinand Meyer, and Philipp Christoph Kayser.
-And as a member of the Zurich artist's society, he was considered an anchor of the city's cultural life.
+Hess had a wide circle of acquaintances, including Johann Martin Usteri, Johann Gottfried Ebel, the young Conrad Ferdinand Meyer, and Philipp Christoph Kayser.
+As a member of the Zurich artist's society, he was considered an anchor of the city's cultural life.
 In his last years he withdrew more and more into reading.
-He died on 11 April 1843 at his estate.
+He died on 11 April 1843 at his estate in Zurich.